fjemi/yaml-testing-framework/README.md

 ## Configuration

-The plugin can be configured within the pytest settings of a configuration file, such as a `pytest.ini`, or in the console when invoking pytest.
+The app can be configured within the pytest settings of a configuration file, such as a `pytest.ini`, or in the console when invoking pytest.
 The configurations are